jon1123/blog/content/pages/about.md

 ### SUMMARY OF QUALIFICATIONS:
-    • Daily drive Linux for over 4 years and currently running Arch Linux with Kali and Parrot VMs and have used using Ubuntu, Debian, Mint, and Fedora
+    • Daily drive Linux since 2018, I have used Arch, BlackArch, Kali, Parrot, RaspberryPiOS, Ubuntu, Debian, Mint, and Fedora
     • Study and practice with Tryhackme.com and less often with HackTheBox, OverTheWire and PicoCTF
     • tools used for eJPT: nmap, fping, hydra, John the Ripper, BurpSuite, Metasploit

 ### WORK EXPERIENCE:
    #### Data Analyst Contractor for HP Printing(2020 Companies) Vancouver, WA 04/2019- 10/2022
-    • performed audits on tier 1 and 2 distributors websites looking for selected products and information to find ways to help improve only sales
+    • Audited tier 1 and 2 distributors websites looking for selected products and information to find ways to help improve online-sales
     • checked to confirm prices and data was compliant and sent correction when applicable
     • ran a webcrowlers during testing and made some edits to the VBA code
     • audited the results of other bots  that where operational